fikrialfathasyari/ocr-signature-verification/README.md

 At this stage, the system does not dynamically determine how many signatures should be present.
 The validation rule is still manually defined.

+### Insight

+This project highlights how rule-based validation can be effective but also limited.
+Future improvements could include dynamic detection of required signatures based on document type.